vlang/vsl/static/DOCS.md

 VSL is a Scientific Library with a great variety of different modules.
-Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries that allow high performance computing as an alternative.
+Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries among other backends that allow high performance computing as an alternative.

 ## Docs